adamsuk/sradams-co-uk-content/pages/cv/cv.md

 #### Fully Remote

-- Responsible for provisioning and maintaining the businesses cloud infrastructure (predominantly GCP but includes resources in AWS and Azure).
+- Provisioned and maintained the businesses cloud infrastructure (mostly GCP with some AWS and Azure).
-- I provisioned the infrastructure from initial development to production for two major projects in the company (including terraform for GCP resources and 3rd party products such as Auth0 and Sentry).
 - Responsible for the CI/CD pipelines across the business.
-- I wrote the whole pipeline for the adoption of Next.js and Helm in CircleCI utilising the Orb structure and introduced significant improvements to existing pipelines (automation of terraform repositories, pipeline image generation/push to a private registry and tag based deployments for front and backend repositories).
+- Wrote CI/CD pipelines for the adoption of Next.js and Helm in CircleCI and later Github Actions (automating terraform, pipeline image generation/push and tag based deployments for front and backend repositories).
-- Produced proof-of-concepts for new tools and services such as Pulumi, Helm, Lighthouse, Github Actions and Netlify.
 - Assisted GCP cluster migration (staging and production).
-This included transfer of deployments using Velero and updating pipelines to populate a new private container registry and update services.

 ---